Ramah Darom: History

 The summer is divided into two four-week sessions, Aleph and Bet.
 Generally campers attend one session, while some opt to go both sessions.
 The minimum eidah (age-group) to attend either Session Aleph or Bet is Nitzanim. rising 4th graders.
-The minimum edah to attend both Session Aleph and Bet is Chalutzim, rising 6th graders.
-However, for the oldest edah, Gesher, attendance to both sessions is required.
+The minimum eidah to attend both Session Aleph and Bet is Chalutzim, rising 6th graders.
+However, for the oldest eidah, Gesher, attendance to both sessions is required.
+Each eidah is informally known as its Gesher year's Roman Numerals (Eidah Gesher in Kayitz of (Summer) 2026 is known as, XXVI, or Double X V I).

+Camp Leadership

-Rabbi Sykes, the camp's first director, was replaced by Geoff Menkowitz, a former Assistant Director.
+Rabbi Loren Sykes, the camp's first director, was replaced by Geoff Menkowitz, a former Assistant Director, and then Anna Serviansky.
 The staff includes a delegation of Israelis.

 Special needs programs

 The Tikvah Support Program was inaugurated in 2015.
 This program offers a summer experience for campers diagnosed with Neurodevelopmental Disorders.
 Tikvah Support Staff members are specially trained to work with children in this program.
 It is open to children in sixth through twelfth grade.

 The camp also hosts Camp Yofi, a special 5-day session (held after the main sessions) for families with autistic children.
 Programs and activities are provided for the children and their siblings, as well as the parents.